 The Middle sole (Midsole)

 It is a thick spongy layer of rubber between the outsole and the footbed (insole).
 The middle sole is designed to reduce the shock of landing the foot on the surface.
-The majority of running shoe midsoles are made from Ethylene Vinyl Acetate (EVA) or plastic-based materials.
-Polyurethane (PU) is also utilized when the need to use heavier fabric for a specific purpose.
+Most running shoe midsoles are made from Ethylene Vinyl Acetate (EVA) or plastic-based materials.
+Polyurethane (PU) is also utilized when needing heavier fabric for a specific purpose.

 Some companies like Saucony and Adidas use Thermoplastic Polyurethane (TPU), which is more flexible, bouncier, and durable foam than EVA and PU.
 TPU helps to boost longevity, flexibility, and bounce strength.
 It also provides shock absorption and traction.